An excerpt reproduces passages from Lee Iacocca's "Where Have All the Leaders Gone?" See Example(s)

 I have news for the gang in Congress.
 We didn’t elect you to sit on your asses and do nothing and remain silent while our democracy is being hijacked and our greatness is being replaced with mediocrity.
 What is everybody so afraid of?
 That some bobblehead on Fox News will call them a name?
 Give me a break.
 Why don’t you guys show some spine for a change?

-Origins: The above-quoted editorial, offering a scathing condemnation of the Bush administration and condemning a lack of strong leadership in the
+The above-quoted editorial, offering a scathing condemnation of the Bush administration and condemning a lack of strong leadership in the U.S. government, hit our inbox mid-April 2007, attributed to then-82-year-old businessman Lee Iacocca (best known for his tenure in the automotive business as the head of Ford and then Chrysler).

 The attribution was correct, and the timing was no coincidence, as the text was an excerpt from the opening of Iacocca’s just-released book, Where Have All the Leaders Gone?, written with Catherine Whitney and published by Scribner.